 Pediatric Emergency Center, established in 2024, is housed in a state-of-the-art facility equipped with the latest medical technology, ensuring centralized emergency care for children under 21st-century conditions.

 At the Pediatric Rehabilitation Center, located at the Ibolya Street site, children previously treated in various departments receive musculoskeletal rehabilitation and cognitive and developemental therapy.
 The center also provides daytime clinical care in the form of comprehensive outpatient rehabilitation.
-Within the post-traumatic rehabilitation program, physical and movement therapy is offered for children under 18 requiring treatment following trauma care.
+Within the post-traumatic rehabilitation program, physicotherapy and movement therapy is offered for children under 18.

 Our specialists are committed to excellence in patient care, education, and research.
 They strive to create a hospital environment where the interests of recovering children and their families are paramount, while fostering an atmosphere of sincerity, understanding, and mutual respect among colleagues.